FarronF/limerick-council-meetings/meetings/2022/01/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th December 2021.md

 of the Dublin Road Bus Corridor (Plassey Park Road to Parkway Roundabout).
 This follows

-the publication of the Limerick Shannon Metropolitan Area Transport Strategy (LSMATS) in--- 4
+the publication of the Limerick Shannon Metropolitan Area Transport Strategy (LSMATS) in
+---
+4

 June 2020.
 It was necessary for Limerick City and County Council to await this publication